 Agbaje and his co-defendants appeared four times before Magistrate Fashola and all the while Unah did not produce a single witness or evidence against them.

 In another case, Babajide Olosande, a 62-year-old bus driver, was charged to court to pacify a complainant who accused him of stealing his bus, the IPO, Ada, later owned up.
-Babajide’s traducer, Oladipupo Jacob, was becoming an irritating nag to Ada; so, she charged Babajide to court to save herself the trouble.
-Babajide was accused of theft without any shred of evidence to establish he stole the said bus.
+Olosande’s traducer, Oladipupo Jacob, was becoming an irritating nag to Ada.
+So, she charged Olosande to court to save herself the trouble.
+Olosande was accused of theft without any shred of evidence to establish he stole the said bus.

-A little investigation by the police could have saved Babajide from wrongful incarceration but for shoddiness and a prosecutor who cared only about his pocket, Babajide was unduly locked up for so long.
+A little investigation by the police could have saved Olosande from wrongful incarceration but for shoddiness and a prosecutor who cared only about his pocket, Olosande was unduly locked up for so long.

 Lawyers as cogs in the wheel of Justice